• Find Senior Living

 1. Senior advocacy organizations

 These governmental and non-profit organizations offer a full range of resources for seniors.
-These sites are great to start your search into a senior topic.
-Each of them has a ton of support articles and programs for seniors.
+These organizations have websites that are a great place to start your research, each with a ton of support articles and programs for seniors:

 • National Council on Aging